Photograph of Wilson's Bird-of-paradise

 Bee Hummingbird Mellisuga helenae

-The male of this species of hummingbird is a dazzler and it’s the smallest bird in the world.
-Including the bill and tail this mind-boggling bird is still just 57 mm (2.25 in) long.
-Not including the bill and tail it’s about 30 mm (1.2 in) long!
+The male of this species of hummingbird is a dazzler and it’s the smallest bird on our planet.
+Including the bill and tail this mind-boggling bird is 50-60 mm long.
+Not including the bill and tail it’s about 30 mm long, a bit more than an inch!
 It weighs between 1.6 g and 1.9 g, which is believed to be the lowest possible weight limit for a warm-blooded animal, considerably lighter than the familiar wren which weighs between 8 g and 12 g.
-The best place in the world to see Bee Hummingbird, which is endemic to Cuba, is Zapata, where males are usually in full breeding plumage in March and April.
-(The Little Woodstar (Chaetocercus bombus), another hummingbird, which occurs in Colombia, Ecuador and northwest Peru, is considered to be even smaller by some scientists).
+The best place in the world to see Bee Hummingbird, which is endemic to Cuba, is the Zapata area, where males are usually in full breeding plumage in March and April.
+Some other 'hummers' are almost as small, including the Gorgeted Woodstar (Chaetocercus heliodor) of Venezuela to Ecuador at 58-64 mm, the Short-tailed Woodstar (Myrmia micrura) of Ecuador and Peru at 60-65 mm, and the Snowcap (Microchera albocoronata) of Central America also at 60-65 mm.

 Photograph of Bee Hummingbird

-Many other hummingbirds could be listed here.
-There are over 330 species and the greatest diversity occurs in the northern Andes where it is possible to see over 50 species on trips to Colombia and Northern Ecuador.
-Over 40 species can be seen on trips to Northern Peru or Southern Peru.
-In Central America 30 species or more may be seen on trips to Costa Rica and Panama, and over 20 species in Southern Mexico and Honduras.
+Many other hummingbirds could be listed here because this family has the second highest number of species of any bird family, behind Tyrant Flycatchers.
+At the beginning of 2020 HBW/BirdLife listed 106 genera comprising 377 species and some of the names give away their beauty; brilliants, comets, coquettes, coronets, emeralds, fairies, goldenthroats, hillstars, metaltails, mountain-gems, rubies, sapphires, starfrontlets, sunangels, sunbeams, sylphs, topazes and woodstars!
+The greatest diversity occurs in the northern Andes where it is possible to see well over 50 species on short trips to Colombia and Northern Ecuador.
+There are also plenty in Northern Peru and Southern Peru, as well as Central America where over 30 species may be seen on trips to Costa Rica and Panama, and over 20 species in Southern Mexico and Honduras.

 Resplendent Quetzal Pharomachrus mocinno